BertTowne/InlineHeads/README.md

 InlineHeads allows plugin developers to easily insert player heads into scoreboards, chat messages, and anywhere else that supports TextComponents.

-Here is an example of how it looks in chat -
+Here is an example of how it looks in chat:

 ![](https://i.gyazo.com/2d4a9e4fc810b5d4991e42a72a1fed78.png)

 See that head next to my name?
 That's my capybara skin's head, in full resolution, in a single line of chat.